Building in the world of flesh needs regulatory transparency

 However, in the meantime, I would like to highlight how positive the response to the release of heavily redacted CRLs (complete response letters) by the FDA has been on biotech X, including from founders and journalists that have been mostly critical of this admin.
 Adam Feuerstein himself, known for really not liking this admin or this FDA had to say “kuddos to the FDA”.
 That’s a big deal.

 But CRLs are nothing compared to full CTDs.
-And if people are excited about the release of *redacted* CRLs (which contain something like 1/100 from a CTD), well, that’s a good sign CTDs would be valuable.
+And if people are excited about the release of *redacted* CRLs (which contain something like 1/100 of the information in a CTD), well, that’s a good sign CTDs would be valuable.

 A CTD (Common Technical Document) is the international format for drug approval submissions.
 It contains everything: the chemistry, manufacturing, and controls (CMC) data that so often delay biotechs and cause hundreds of millions in lost revenue, complete clinical protocols and datasets, and the detailed back-and-forth between companies and FDA reviewers.